 With the EC DCFTA, we estimate that wholesale and retail trade and mining and quarrying would be the main sectors that expand outside of business services.
-The expansion of business services is less strong than in unilateral liberalization, so intensive users of business services, like hotels and restaurants, gain less.
+Since the liberalization is preferential, not multilateral, the expansion of business services is less strong than in unilateral liberalization.
+Then the intensive users of business services, like hotels and restaurants, gain less.